anupshinde/anupzsite/contents/posts/adding-dependencies-data-nodejs-npm-package/index.md

 ## Adding package dependencies

-Now that we created the package, lets add some dependencies to it.
+Now that we created the package, let's add some dependencies to it.

 We also want the user to create a file automatically  ```file.txt``` with a ```--new``` option.